Friday, 30 July 2010

 Despite marriage and motherhood, Isolde has never given up motorsport.
 She remains an employee of Toyota, now as a brand ambassador.
 She has been involved in testing and driver training for some years now and appears at a variety of Toyota functions.
 More recently, she has taken more of an active role.
 She took part in the 2006 Toyota Yaris Cup circuit racing series, as a driver and an instructor.
 In a partial return to rallying, she has co-driven a Toyota 2000 in classic events, usually alongside Dietrich Hartmann.

 In 2012 and 2014, she drove Toyotas as the course car driver on the ADAC Rallye Deutschland.
+Five years later in 2019, she drove a Corolla WRC as part of the Eifel Rally Festival.

 Away from motorsport, she still enjoys adventure, travelling to the Arctic regions for sporting challenges once a year and climbing mountains with her family.
 In addition to this, she plays the clarinet in a brass band.